Sammie Coates: Pittsburgh Steelers

+2015

-The Pittsburgh Steelers selected Coates in the third round with the 87th overall pick in the 2015 NFL Draft.
+The Pittsburgh Steelers selected Coates in the third round with the 87th overall pick in the 2015 NFL draft.
 He was the 13th wide receiver selected in 2015.

-2015

-On May 15, 2015, the Pittsburgh Steelers signed Coates to a four-year, $2.91 million contract with a signing bonus of $631,515.
+On May 15, 2015, the Steelers signed Coates to a four-year, $2.91 million contract with a signing bonus of $631,515.

 He competed with Markus Wheaton and Darrius Heyward-Bey throughout training camp to be the second starting wide receiver for the season, as Martavis Bryant was serving a four-game suspension to begin the season.
-Head coach Mike Tomlin named Coates the fourth wide receiver on the depth chart to start the season, behind Antonio Brown, Markus Wheaton, and Darrius Heyward-Bey.
+Head coach Mike Tomlin named Coates the fourth wide receiver on the depth chart to start the season, behind Antonio Brown, Wheaton, and Heyward-Bey.